Winfried Rief: Research work

 For many years, Rief's scientific work focused on the investigation of psychological factors in the development, maintenance and management of physical complaints.
 He is one of the leading scientists on somatoform disorders and, per Web of Science, leads the international publication list on this topic.
 Together with Prof. Hiller (Mainz) he developed the frequently used questionnaire procedure SOMS (Screening for Somatoform Symptoms).
-As a nominated member of the Initial Group for the reformulation of the concept of somatoform symptom and associated in DSM-5, he was initially involved in this process, but later clearly criticized the concept of "somatic stress disorders" in DSM-5 presented in 2014.
+As a nominated member of the Initial Group for the reformulation of the concept of somatoform symptom and associated in DSM-5, he was initially involved in this process, but later clearly criticized the concept of "somatic symptom disorders" in DSM-5 presented in 2014.

-In 2009, the German version of ICD-10 introduced the new diagnosis F45.41 "Chronic pain with mental and somatic factors".
+In 2009, the German version of ICD-10 GM introduced the new diagnosis F45.41 "Chronic pain with mental and somatic factors".
 This introduction was the result of a working group chaired by Prof. Rief.
 As co-chair together with R.-D. Treede he also chaired the working group on the classification of chronic pain in ICD-11.
 The classification proposal of this working group for chronic pain was officially included in the draft for ICD-11 by the World Health Assembly 2019, which will become the worldwide basis for the classification of physical and mental diseases.

-Since 2004, he has increasingly expanded his research focus to the topic of placebo and nocebo mechanisms in medical interventions and since 2010 has headed a corresponding transregional DFG research group (DFG 1328).
+Since 2004, he has increasingly expanded his research focus to the topic of placebo and nocebo mechanisms in medical interventions and from 2010 - 2019 he has headed a corresponding transregional DFG research group (DFG 1328), which was transformed to a Transregio in 2020 (Spokesperson Prof. Ulrike Bingen).
 He was able to prove that patient expectations contributed significantly to the success of treatment, even in highly invasive medical interventions (such as cardiac surgery), and that modifying these patient expectations increases the success of such interventions.
 However, patient expectations are also essential for the development of side effects.
+Special emphasis was put on expectation effects in depression.
 Book publications on the subject of "biofeedback" (Rief & Birbaumer, 2000; 2006; 2010), somatisation disorder (Rief & Hiller, 2011) or on the subject of "psychosomatics and behavioural medicine" (Rief & Henningsen, 2015).

+Since Jan 01, 2024, Rief is spokesperson of the LOEWE Center DYNAMIC, a cooperation of universities (Frankfurt, Gießen, Marburg, Darmstadt) and other research institutes (DIPF; ESI).
+The government of Hessen supports this initiative to develop new models for understanding mental disorders with 15 Bio EUR for the first period until 2027.

 Rief was also a member of the initiative group for the foundation of a European Society of Clinical Psychology and is a board member of the European Association of Clinical Psychology and Psychological Treatment.
-As Editor in Chief he launched the journal Clinical Psychology in Europe.
+As Editor in Chief he launched the journal Clinical Psychology in Europe among others.

-While the corona pandemic, he published a website for the German Society for Psychology (DGPs) with information for everyone who has fears and uncertainties in the corona situation and especially when making vaccination decisions.
-The page contains information on fears about vaccinations, why they are normal, but also what influence the media and individual reports of side effects have.
-For example, a study on a vaccine showed that participants who received a placebo vaccine reported side effects from the vaccination.
+During corona pandemic, he published a website for the German Society for Psychology (DGPs) with information for everyone who has fears and uncertainties in the corona situation and especially when making vaccination decisions.

 The site also includes tips for dealing with such anxiety.